changesets/changesets/.changeset/cool-wolves-ring.md

 "@changesets/cli": minor
 ---

-Added support for --version and --summary parameters to the `changeset add` command
+Added support for --bump-type and --summary parameters to the `changeset add` command